Jerrylum/vex-tm-bridge/README.md

 An unofficial Python bridge for interacting with VEX Tournament Manager software.
 This package provides a high-level API to control and monitor VEX Tournament Manager through its UI using pywinauto.

+## Requirements

+- Python 3.11 or higher / uv (package manager)
+- Windows OS 10 or higher
+- VEX Tournament Manager installed (not necessarily be the host machine)

 ## Installation

 Using uv (recommended):

 ```bash
 uv add vex-tm-bridge
 ```

 Using pip:

 ```bash
 pip install vex-tm-bridge
 ```